 Dan Rodrigues is the founder and CEO of Kareo.
 He founded the company in 2004 with a vision of simplifying medical offices with web-based medical billing software that replaces the expensive and complex medical billing and practice management systems doctors have today.
 Under Dan's leadership, Kareo has since created the most user-friendly, easy-to-buy, and easy-to-setup software on the market offering immediate benefits with reduced risks and costs.

-Born in Anaheim, California on November 16, 1975, Dan grew up with entrepreneurial parents, a factor which contributed to his success.
+Dan grew up with entrepreneurial parents, a factor which contributed to his success.
 Dan attended University of Washington then transferred to and graduated from UCLA with a BS in Computer Science.

 Prior to launching Kareo, Dan started creating technology for the healthcare industry in 2001 as a co-founder and managing partner of Skematix, a software consulting firm based in Southern California.
 Among the various projects he led, Dan designed and built a web-based medical billing software and healthcare information system for a national medical billing company.
 During his tenure at Skematix, Dan also designed an online auction service for industrial equipment, a self-service Internet kiosk for airports, and an online music service.